quacksouls/bitburner/06/README.md

+# Purpose of this directory
+1. Retain the functionalities of previous directories.
-The purpose of this directory is to implement solutions to various coding contracts.
-The directory retains the functionalities of previous directories.
+1. Implement solutions to various coding contracts.